-The IAFOR General Incorporated Association (Japan), is a social enterprise and non-profit entity registered under the laws of Japan.
-The IAFOR Limited Liability Corporation (Japan) operates its events on behalf of the non-profit entity and underwrites the organisation.
+- The IAFOR General Incorporated Association (Japan) is a social enterprise and non-profit entity registered under the laws of Japan.

 Who benefits from IAFOR’s activities?

 Here at IAFOR we believe our academic and societal impact has been large, and is growing.
 We have attracted important widespread individual and institutional support throughout the world to our mission-driven activities.
 Since 2009 more than 16,000 academics have chosen to present their ideas at IAFOR's conferences held over four continents, in events ranging in size from under 50 to more than 500 people.
 Delegates at IAFOR conferences benefit from a nurturing and supportive environment in which to receive feedback, start conversations and establish new connections.
 Eligible academics and students can also take advantage of conference fee discounts for IAFOR’s Global Partner institutions, as well as grants and scholarships.